Comparison

 Factor Bus Monorail

-Gets to Magic Kingdom Yes (via TTC) Yes (direct from resorts or TTC)
+Gets to Magic Kingdom Yes (direct to MK bus loop) Yes (direct from resorts or TTC)

 Gets to EPCOT Yes (main entrance) Yes (main entrance, via TTC)